About TADW Teenage Drama Workshop

 - Yes.
 TADW alumni include many working actors and entertainment industry professionals, including actress Mare Winningham and actor Don Burroughs.
 Many TADW students go on to study theatre at Cal State Northridge and other universities nationwide.

-- In 2009, Nancy Cartwright, the voice of Bart Simpson, and character actor, Allan Rich, visited the program and even sponsored scholarships for students.
+- Nancy Cartwright, the voice of Bart Simpson, and character actor, Allan Rich, visit the program and even sponsored scholarships for students.

 - At the annual “Munch & Crunch” showcase, which serves as the unofficial “culmination” of TADW each summer, senior students prepare a fun skit, called “Bogus” highlighting memorable moments from the summer.
 It is definitely not to be missed.